cleentfaar/CleentfaarSudokuBundle/Resources/doc/index.md

 CleentfaarSudokuBundle
 ======================

-### Installation ###
+## Installation
 The bundle comes with a ready-to-go set of pages in the form of some controllers and (Twig) templates.
 However, you may choose to only use the core part of this bundle, the actual Grid and GridSolver classes, and implement them your own way.
 Further instructions on usage will be coming soon, in the meantime I advise you to look at the DefaultController to see how you can go about doing it yourself.

-Like any other bundle, to install it, you simple add the necessary package to your composer.json file, like so:
+Like any other bundle using Packagist, to install it, you simple add the necessary package to your composer.json file, like so:

     "require" :  {
         // ...